 Will You Make gluten free almond shortbread Cookies?

 I’d love for you to try my gluten free almond shortbread cookies.
 They have a wonderful flavour and are perfect enjoyed with a cuppa.
 Alternatively, they are a yummy accompaniment to a bowl of Cherry Ice Cream, or even No Churn Baileys Ice Cream.
 Are delicious with a home-made Vanilla Panna Cotta or simply topped with a dollop of Rhubarb Curd or Citrus Curd.
-And they pair wonderfully for a contrasting crunch with Vegan Chocolate-Avocado Mousse.
+And they pair wonderfully for a contrasting crunch with either my Best Chocolate Mousse or my Vegan Chocolate-Avocado Mousse.

 If you do make them, I’d love you to tell me about it.
 Leave a comment at the bottom of this post, Contact me direct, or tag me on social media….
 Facebook, Twitter, Pinterest and Instagram are all good!